ioBanker/bitshares-ui/app/help/en/dex/shorting.md

 ## Settlement

-Holders of any HONEST.Asset can request a settlement at *feed price + FSO* at any time.
+Holders of any HONEST.Asset can request a settlement at *Feed Price + FSO* at any time.
 The settlement closes the borrow/short positions with lowest collateral ratio and sells the collateral to the asset settler.

 ## Covering